 The first signs of withdrawal usually start within 6 to 8 hours for shorter-acting benzos and 24 to 48 hours for longer-acting benzos.
 Short-acting benzos are notable because of the intense and severe withdrawal symptoms people experience when they quit taking them.
 Long-acting benzos cause less intense withdrawal symptoms, and it takes longer for symptoms to start.

 Taking benzos more frequently, in higher doses, in more potent forms, and for a prolonged time, all increase the duration of withdrawal.
 In cases of mild addictions, it may take as little as seven days to overcome withdrawal symptoms.
 Other issues can take up to three months as the user is slowly weaned off the drug to prevent life-threatening withdrawal symptoms.

-Much like detoxing from other prescription drugs, benzo withdrawal timelines can differ from case to case.
-For someone who was using short-acting benzos, withdrawal symptoms may begin to present themselves in as little as 6 to 8 hours.
+Like detoxing from other prescription drugs, benzo withdrawal timelines can differ from case to case.
+For someone using short-acting benzos, withdrawal symptoms may begin to present themselves in as little as 6 to 8 hours.
 However, if a longer-acting benzodiazepine was used, it could be 24 to 48 hours before symptoms are observed.
 Withdrawal symptoms typically last about four days.
 Rebound symptoms may last about 2-3 days from when they begin.

 First 6-8 hours

 The first signs of withdrawal, typically anxiety and insomnia, may emerge within several hours after stopping use.
 This depends on how long it takes for the substance to leave the system.
 Withdrawal symptoms usually appear in 6-8 hours for those taking short-acting benzos.